linnarsson-lab/ceftools/README.md

 ```
 cef select			- select rows that match given criteria
-cef sort			- sort by attribute or column value, or by correlation
+cef sort			- sort by row attribute or by specific column
 cef aggregate		- calculate aggregate statistics for every row
 cef groupby			- group rows that share a row attribute, and aggregate values
 cef view			- interactively navigate the matrix